cakeio-unreal/cakeio-unreal.github.io/docs/core-api/paths.md

     ```

 === "Blueprint"
-    To build a CakePath object whose path is the combination of two preexisting CakePath objects, we use `Build Combined`.
+    To build a CakePath object whose path is the combination of two preexisting CakePath objects, we use `Combine`.

     {{ bp_img_path('Combine') }}

     In the example above, the returned CakePath object's path will be `x/game/data/assets/models`.

-    To append one CakePath object's path directly onto another CakePath object, we can use `Combine Inline`.
+    To append one CakePath object's path directly onto another CakePath object, we can use `CombineInline`.

     {{ bp_img_path('Combine Inline') }}

-    In the example above, after the call to `Combine Inline`, the target CakePath object's path will be `x/game/data/assets/models`.
+    In the example above, the target CakePath object's path will be `x/game/data/assets/models`.

 ### Path Equality
 Path equality in CakeIO is simple: two CakePath objects are equal if they refer to the same location on the filesystem.
 === "C++"
-    **FCakePath** uses `operator==` and `operator!=` for equality comparisons.
+    FCakePath uses `operator==` and `operator!=` for equality comparisons.

     ```c++ hl_lines="6 7 9 10"
     FCakePath PathData{ TEXT("x/game/data") };